 Studies show that online classes offer many advantages over classroom education.
 One researcher said that while some respondents expressed lower satisfaction with virtual lessons, the learning outcomes were the same.

-Let’s take a look at how students can benefit mentally from attending lectures online.
+Let’s take a look at how students can benefit mentally from attending online learning lectures:

 Ability to focus better

 Being able to study anywhere gives learners the option of choosing an environment that suits their personality.
 You can create a space that makes it conducive for you to absorb the lessons more easily.

 A classroom setting can be distracting for many students.
 Classmates’ chatter can be bothersome for individuals who need it to be quiet when they’re listening to lectures.